Haar basis testing: Introduction: orthonormal bases

+Recall the classical $T1$ theorems\footnote{in which the $1$ in $T1$ represents the indicator of a cube}, which more or less say the norm inequality for certain operators holds if and only if the inequality holds when testing the operator over all indicators of cubes.
+Compare this to the $Th$ type theorems proposed above: while indicators of cubes are dense in a Hilbert space, the $Th$ theorems have the advantage of only needing to test the operator $T$ on a \emph{countable basis} consisting of Haar wavelets.
+We point out that a local $Th$ theorem almost trivially implies a global $T1$ theorem: since Haar wavelets are a finite linear combination of indicators of cubes, the Haar testing characteristic is dominated by the (global) cube-testing characteristic by the triangle inequality, and hence any $Th$ theorem implies the (global) $T1$ theorem.

+Our main strategy for proving the $Th$ Theorem \ref{thm:main_L2} is to show results like Theorem \ref{main''} which says that for the class of gradient elliptic $\lambda$-fractional operators, the (local) $T1$ theorem implies a (global) $Th$ theorem for doubling measures; we then apply these results to the vector Riesz transform, for which a $T1$ theorem holds \cite{LaWi, SaShUr9, SaWi}.
+In fact, the $T1$ theorem is the major constraint in our work, in that if one had a stronger $T1$ theorem which held for a wider class of gradient elliptic operators, our work would immediately imply a $Th$ theorem for that very same class of operators.

-See Section \ref{Sec CZ} for more explanation.
-Beyond the fact that the above is a nice, clean functional-analytic statement, Theorem \ref{thm:main_L2} is especially significant because a decomposition of functions into linear combinations of orthogonal Haar wavelets plays a vital role in the proofs of the two-weight $T1$ theorems for Calder\'{o}n-Zygmund operators.
-For us, Theorem \ref{thm:main_L2} suggests one of the reasons Haar functions play such a big role in the two-weight $T1$ theorems is because the Haar functions themselves may satisfy some sort of $Th$ theorem, i.e. the operator $T^{\lambda}$ is bounded if and only if the $T^{\lambda}$ satisfies a Haar testing condition.
+Theorem \ref{main''} is interesting because a decomposition of functions into linear combinations of orthogonal Haar wavelets is vital in the proofs of the two-weight $T1$ theorems for Calder\'{o}n-Zygmund operators (while there are too many papers to cite, see for instance \cite{NTV,LaSaShUr3, Lac, Hyt2, SaShUr7} and some of the other papers cited in this paper and those ones).
+This suggests Haar functions play such a big role in two-weight $T1$ theorems because a $Th$ theorem may also hold: while we can prove so only for the vector Riesz transform, perhaps for a wide class of Calder\'on-Zygmund operators $T^{\lambda}$, we have $T^{\lambda}$ satisfies the norm inequality if and only if the norm inequality holds across all Haar wavelets.